Aro1914/Trivia-API/frontend/README.md

 Here you play the quiz

+- In this page you would have to choose the user profile to play the quiz as.
+You could also create your own user profile if you want.
-- In this page you are prompted to choose a category before you can start the quiz.
+- After which you will be prompted to choose a category before you can start the quiz.
 - Upon choosing a category, you will be taken to the game, where you will be provided with a question to answer.
-- You have 5 turns to play the game if the category selected has up to 5 questions under it else you will only get the available questions in the category after which a final score is displayed.
+- You have 5 turns to play the game if the category selected has up to 5 questions assigned to it, but if not, you will only get the available questions in the category after which a final score is displayed and result is added to your cumulative score.